nalathethird/FckMip-Maps/README.md

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that disables automatic mipmap generation during image import.

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and redistribute this mod, provided you give credit to Zeia Nala (the creator of this mod) and Toxic-Cookie (for the mipmap patch method, as used in DefaultToAnisotropic).

+See LICENSE file for full terms.

 ## Features

 - Disables mipmap generation when importing image files (PNG, JPG, WEBP)